-To make 3D aggregates, adherent cells growing in tissue-culture-treated 10cm dishes were trypsinized with 2.5 mL trypsin for 5 minutes.
-Cells were sorted into ultra-low attachment 96-well plates with a BD FACSAria II flow cytometer at the Swanson Biotechnology Center Flow Cytometry Core Facility at MIT.
-Cells were gated on for positive eYFP or tagBFP expression.
-Immediately after FACS sorting, cells were mixed with gentle pipetting and spun with a centrifuge at 300rcf for 4 minutes.
-All cells were grown and assayed in DMEM supplemented with 10% FBS and 1% non-essential amino acids, with 200uL media per well.
+To make 3D aggregates, adherent cells growing in tissue culture-treated 10-cm dishes were trypsinized with 2.5 mL trypsin for 5 min.
+Cells were sorted into ultralow attachment 96-well plates with a BD FACSAria II flow cytometer at the Swanson Biotechnology Center Flow Cytometry Core Facility at the Massachusetts Institute of Technology.
+Cells were gated on for positive EYFP or TagBFP expression.
+Immediately after FACS sorting, cells were mixed with gentle pipetting and spun with a centrifuge at 300 relative centrifugal field (RCF) for 4 min.
+All of the cells were grown and assayed in DMEM supplemented with 10% FBS and 1% non-essential amino acids, with 200 μL media per well.